 As a corporate society licensed to conduct class 4 gambling, NZCT is fully aware of its obligations under the Gambling Act 2003 to prevent and minimise the harm caused by gambling, including problem gambling.
 NZCT takes these obligations very seriously.
 We train all our venue staff in harm prevention and minimisation.

-Harm min training for venue staff
+> Harm prevention and minimisation training for venue staff

-> Download our Problem Gambling factsheet (PDF, 52 kb)
+> Download our Problem Gambling factsheet for 2021 (PDF, 54 kb)

 The pub gaming industry

 The Department of Internal Affairs is responsible for monitoring the class 4 gambling industry to ensure it adheres to relevant rules, regulations and legislative requirements.
 The penalties for non-compliance include fines, suspensions, loss of operating licence and potential criminal charges.

 The class 4 gambling industry has come under intense scrutiny in recent years.
 As a consequence, the Gambling Act was amended in 2013 and 2015 to provide further controls, increase transparency and allow greater efficiency.